Frequently asked questions about data feeds.

 Data feed file names are made up of the report suite ID and the date.
 Any two feeds that are configured for the same RSID and date(s) have the same file name.
 If those feeds are delivered to the same location, one file will overwrite the other.
 To prevent a file overwrite, you cannot create a feed that has the potential to overwrite an existing feed in the same location.

-Trying to create a feed when another exists with the same file name results in the following message:
+Trying to create a feed when another exists with the same file name results in an error message.
+Consider the following workarounds:

 Before processing hourly or daily data, data feeds waits until all the hits that entered data collection within the timeframe (day or hour) have been written out to data warehouse.
 After that occurs, data feeds collect the data with timestamps that fall within the timeframe, compresses it, and sends it via FTP.
 For hourly feeds, files are typically written out to data warehouse within 15-30 min after the hour, but there is no set time period.
 If there was no data with timestamps that fall within the timeframe, then the process tries again the next timeframe.
 The current data feed process uses the